okta/okta-developer-docs/packages/@okta/vuepress-site/docs/concepts/role-assignment/index.md

 ###### objectType

-The object type that is specific to the service.
+The object type that's specific to the service.
 For example, object types `groups` or `users` are used for the `directory` service.
 For examples of object types, see [Supported resources](#supported-resources).

 ###### objectId